Maclyn Arbuckle

 Maclyn Arbuckle (Note: His given name is sometimes spelled Macklyn) (July 9, 1866 – March 31, 1931) was an American screen and stage actor.
 He was the brother of actor Andrew Arbuckle and cousin of comedian Roscoe "Fatty" Arbuckle.
+Arbuckle delivered the line "Nobody loves a fat man," when he played the character Sheriff "Slim" Hoover in the play The Roundup.
+His cousin Roscoe played the role in the subsequent film version.

 Early life

 Arbuckle was born in San Antonio, Texas, on July 9, 1866.
 The son of Mr. and Mrs. James Arbuckle, he was educated in Glasgow before studying law in Boston.
+When he was 21, he was admitted to the bar.

+Career in show business

-When he was 21, he was admitted to the bar, but he stopped practicing law after a year and became an actor.
+He stopped practicing law after a year and became an actor.
 The change of careers came after Arbuckle lost an election for justice of the peace.
 In a journal entry dated December 1888, he wrote why he hoped to not practice law much longer: "The profession is overcrowded and clients can dictate fees.
 I have set my heart on other fields where I can get something for my labor, and as soon as an opportunity offers I will go on the stage, where I can have the same chance at the 'greenbacks' and silver of this country."